lucaswsanchez/landing-page-html-css/README.md

 # Landing Page
-This is one of my first proyects, its just simple html and css.
+This is one of my first proyects, its just simple html and css to practice.